 Bakers Cysts And Back Of Knee Pain: What Does It Mean?

-As a physio seeing patients who are complaining of back of knee pain is not as common as having patients attend your practice complaining of anterior knee pain (front of knee pain).
-One potential cause of back of knee pain is due to the presence of a popliteal cyst, which is more commonly known as a Bakers cyst.
+Physiotherapists regularly treat patients complaining of having knee pain.
+Back of knee pain is not as common as having patients complaining about anterior knee pain (front of knee pain).
+A potential cause of back of knee pain, is the presence of a popliteal cyst.
+More commonly known as a Baker’s cyst.

-• A Bakers cyst is the more commonly used name for swelling in the behind the knee.
-This swelling is a result of a collection of synovial fluid being pumped inside the bursae at the back of the knee.
+• A Baker’s cyst is the name for swelling behind the knee.
+This swelling is the result of synovial fluid collection.
+Fluid from inside the knee being pumped into the bursae at the back of the knee.

-• Synovial fluid is the joint fluid that lubricates and nourishes the joint.
-A bursae is a sacs of fluid that are found throughout the body and generally are there to help cushion and reduce local friction in the area.
+• Synovial fluid is joint fluid that lubricates and nourishes the joint.
+And bursae are sacs of fluid, found throughout the body.
+They generally help cushion and reduce any local friction.

-Generally this swelling associated with the diagnosis of a Bakers cyst is in the popliteal bursa, on palpation of the knee the swelling can be felt or seen between the two heads of the calf muscle at the back of the knee, with the swelling often being the easiest to visualize when standing.
+Generally swelling associated with a diagnosis of a Baker’s cyst, is in the popliteal bursa.
+On palpation of the knee, swelling can be felt and depending on how much fluid there is, sometimes visually identifiable.
+Palpated, or seen sitting between the two heads of the calf muscle at the back of the knee.
+Generally any selling is easiest to visualize in standing.

-A Bakers cyst is caused by inflammation from within the knee joint and can be associated with any condition causing inflammation and swelling in the knee.
-Hence Bakers cysts are really a secondary symptom resulting from an underlying knee condition.
-Meaning it is not a complete diagnosis in itself but assessment should be undertaken to highlight the underlying cause.
-Meaning highlighting that someone has a Bakers cyst on imaging like ultrasound imaging or by palpation or visualising the cyst is not actually the diagnosis, there will be an underling reason behind this swelling being present and getting to the root cause of this will be the key to fixing the back of knee pain.
+A Baker’s cyst is often caused by inflammation from within the knee joint.
+Associated with any condition causing inflammation and swelling in the knee.
+Henceforth, Baker’s Cysts are really a secondary symptom resulting from an underlying knee condition.
+Meaning it is not a complete diagnosis in itself.
+And a complete knee assessment should be undertaken to highlight the underlying cause.
+Highlighting someone has a Baker’s cyst on imaging like ultrasound imaging, or through palpation is not actually the diagnosis.
+There will be an underling reason behind the swelling being, getting to the root cause will be the key to fixing any back of knee pain.

-A couple of common knee conditions that can result in the presence of a Bakers cysts can include knee osteoarthritis and meniscal (cartilage) tears.
-Bakers cysts may be present as the result of an acute injury or from a more chronic condition.
-Physical assessment by a skilled physiotherapist, sports medicine specialist, orthopaedic surgeon may sometimes need to be combined with medical imaging such as an ultrasound scan to view the cyst, other investigations like an MRI or X-ray can help look for underlying causes such as the presence of arthritis or other pathology that could be a potential cause of the inflammation/swelling in the knee.
-There are also medical reasons that potentially can causes back of knee pain or what appears to be the presence of a Bakers cyst henceforth it is always a good idea to have things assessed and if appropriate investigations with some medical imaging.
+Common knee conditions that can result in the presence of a Baker’s cysts include knee osteoarthritis and meniscal (cartilage) tears.
+Bakers cysts may be present as the result of an acute injury, or a more chronic condition.
+Physical assessment by a skilled physiotherapist, sports medicine specialist, or orthopaedic surgeon may need to be combined with medical imaging.
+Such as an ultrasound scan to view the cyst, other investigations like an MRI, or X-ray can be useful in identifying underlying causes.
+Such as the presence of arthritis, or any other pathology that could potentially cause inflammation and swelling in the knee.

 Back Of Knee Pain Treatment For A Baker’s Cyst

-The take home here is, if you have back of knee pain you suspect is from a Baker’s cysts then always seek medical advice, as it is almost always a representation of some underlying knee condition that would benefit from assessment and professional management.
+The take home here is; if you are experiencing back of knee pain which you suspect is related to a Baker’s cysts then seek medical opinon.
+They almost always a represent some underlying knee condition that would benefit from professional management.

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance on Back Of Knee Pain should consult his or her general practitioner or physiotherapist or otherwise appropriately skilled practitioner.